Goodbye October…Hello Gingerbread Latte

 - If you have an awesome blender like my fave Vitamix Pro 750 then you can simply add milk to your blender jar and run the hot/soup setting.
 You will have perfect steamy milk with a good layer of froth on top.

 - You can go a bit more old school and use a milk frother.
 These come in manual and automatic versions – I have both which were purchased before I ever had a Vitamix and I can attest that both of these options work well.
-With the manual frother you can use both really cold milk and hot milk to froth.
-Can be great to use for cold lattes.
+With the manual frother, you can use both really cold milk and hot milk to froth.
+It can be great to use for cold lattes.

 Give any and all of these a try and you’ll never have to trek out in the snow to get to your local Starbucks or coffee shop.
 You can be your own barista and impress all your guests, or even just yourself!